-In my Christmas stocking this year was a copy of the unusual and highly intriguing The Novel Cure.
-In the madness of Christmas I didn’t get a chance to curl up with it – which has turned out to be a good thing, as this is very much a book to dip in and out of when you want or need to.
+In my Christmas stocking, this year was a copy of the unusual and highly intriguing The Novel Cure.
+In the madness of Christmas, I didn’t get a chance to curl up with it.
+This has turned out to be a good thing.
+This is very much a book to dip in and out of when you want or need to.

-The general premise is that you look up whatever you are currently feeling (an affliction or otherwise), and the book will prescribe a novel (or a list of ten) which are suitable, and tell you why.
+The general premise is that you look up whatever you are currently feeling (an affliction or otherwise).
+The book will prescribe a novel (or a list of ten) which are suitable, and tell you why.

-And so I find listed such familiar things as “being too busy”, for which The Thirty Nine Steps is recommended; the ten best novels to read after a nightmare, which features the Wind in the Willows; and two of my favourites pop up in the “books to read on a train” list (Murder on the Orient Express and the Railway Children).
+So you look up a familiar issue such as being too busy.
+Recommended for this ailment is The Thirty-Nine Steps.
+The ten best novels to read after a nightmare features the Wind in the Willows.
+Two of my favourites pop up in the “books to read on a train” list.
+They are, of course, Murder on the Orient Express and the Railway Children.

-A series of “reading ailments” is also addressed – from feeling overwhelmed by all your books to not having enough time to read, they make a delightful interlude and will ring true with any lover of words.
+Also addressed are a series of “reading ailments”.
+From feeling overwhelmed by all your books to not having enough time to read, they make a delightful interlude and will ring true with any lover of words.

 What ailment would you cure with a book?